-Storage and processing
+Storage and processing power

-power: Machine learning, a subset of AI, has long been used in R&D, but advances in algorithms and new more sophisticated tools are adding ability to tackle more complex and ambitious tasks.
-These advances have been made possible thanks to the explosion in data available to process, the ability to store it, and the exponential increases in compute power.
+Machine learning, a subset of AI, has long been used in R&D. But advances in algorithms, and new and more sophisticated tools, are adding the ability to tackle more complex and ambitious tasks.
+These advances have been made possible thanks to the explosion of data that's available to process, the ability to store it, and the exponential increase in computing power.